 Previous to living in Forest Heights, I lived closer to downtown.
-Here I had 3 bikes stolen and my car vandalized twice and broken into once.
-The place feels worlds away now, even though it’s just fifteen minutes down the street.
+There I had three bikes stolen, my car vandalized twice and broken into once.
+My new place feels worlds away, even though it’s just fifteen minutes down the street.
 When I moved my car insurance dropped $15 a month.
 Seriously.

-So to hear that a meth house had been operating in this neighbourhood was stunning.
+So, to hear that a meth house had been operating in my neighbourhood was stunning.
 The rumour spread and eventually the police needed to address it.
 It was not a meth house that exploded.
 And there were only two people inside, one of whom was pronounced dead on the scene.

 Just after 8 a.m. that morning, a house on Sprucedale Avenue in Kitchener, Ontario exploded.
 It was completely levelled in the blast, all that was left was rubble.
 Pieces of the home could be found across the street, on other people’s roofs and in their yards.
 The homes neighbouring the Exploding House were severely damaged.

 First responders immediately arrived on the scene and decided that the best course of action was the evacuate the street, with 16 houses of people leaving the area.
 If this was a gas-related explosion, more lives could be at risk.